 Trail Building School Overview

 IMBA’s Trail Building School teaches IMBA's philosophies and trains local volunteers and land managers on how to build and maintain sustainable singletrack.
 The school involves three hours in the classroom followed by about four hours in the field doing hands-on trail work and field instruction.
 Plan this classroom session for Saturday from 9 a.m. to noon.
 (Read more about choosing a trail building project.)
 Please note that the crews do not teach mechanized trail building, nor do they do construction projects such as boardwalks or bridges.

 Participants are expected to come to both the classroom and field sessions on Saturday.
-If someone can only come to one, direct him or her towards the classroom session.
-It can take away from the field session experience if people who didn’t attend the classroom session end up asking a lot of questions about things that were covered.
+If someone can only come to one, it must be the classroom session.
+It will take away from the field session experience if people who didn’t attend the classroom session end up asking a lot of questions about things that were covered.

 General outline of the classroom presentation:

 - Introduction to IMBA

 - Introduction to the Subaru/IMBA Trail Care Crew

 - Trail building theory